What is Sound Healing?

 Medical Uses of Sound: There exists a wide range of techniques that range from simple sound massage to what is termed “sound surgery” where sound is utilized inside the body.
 This includes placing highly precise tones within specific organs.
 Of course, ultrasound has been used for years to break up kidney stones or plaque on our teeth.
 This type of sound application is also being explored on other diseases such as cancer.
 Fabian Maman shows cancer being broken up with sound in one of his books.
 One of David Gibson’s, Sound and Consciousness Institute instructors, used sound to completely get rid of a large breast cancer tumor.
 The tumor has now been gone for over five years.

 Using sound to destroy diseases is an aggressive form of sound surgery.
-Sound now being used more and more to help restore tissues to a healthy state of being by resonating the frequency of healthy tissues.
+Sound is now being used more and more to help restore tissues to a healthy state of being by resonating the frequency of healthy tissues.
 Doctors have now figured out the resonant frequency of healthy organs.
 By applying the correct frequency to a diseased organ, the organ is entrained into a healthy state of vibration.
 Sound can also be used to massage organs.
 For example, when the heart has a disease it is known to “freeze up” and not move freely within its own sac.
 Applying sound to the heart at the right frequency massages the heart, loosening it up so that it can move more freely.